Mentoring for Women Producers

 Who is involved in the programme?

-EWA Network draws on a pool of experienced women producers who have a successful track record in winning the top international prizes and leading the best practices of European film and TV production.
-EWA Network mentors have a successful business background and therefore understand what it takes to succeed as a producer.
+EWA Network draws on a pool of experienced women producers who have a successful track record: winning top international prizes and leading by example with the best practices of European film and TV production.
+EWA Network mentors have a successful business background and this gives them an invaluable understanding of what it is to succeed as a producer.
 You can glance at their bios here.

 In addition, several consultants will bring their expertise to the online seminars and the on-site meetings that kick off and close the programme.